soapchan/BazaarGPT-2/README.md

 ## Configuration

-1. Obtain an API key from Hypixel.
+1. Retrieve your 2 API keys.
 2. Create a `.env` file in the `python` directory.
-3. Add your Hypixel API and OpenAI API keys to the `.env` file:
+3. Add your Hypixel API and OpenAI API keys to the `.env` file in this format:
    ```
    HYPIXEL_KEY=your_api_key_here
     OPENAI_API_KEY=your_openAI_key_here
    ```
+   Do not share your .env file with ANYONE.

 ## Usage